SonarSource/sonar-scanner-msbuild/CONTRIBUTING.md

 Before submitting the PR, make sure all tests are passing (all checks must be green).

+## Build

+- If you are Sonar internal you need to set these envirorment variables:
+    1. `ARTIFACTORY_USER` your repox.jfrog username (see e.g. `orchestrator.properties`)
+    1. `ARTIFACTORY_PASSWORD` the identity token for repox.jfrog

+- If you are external contributor you'll to delete the `NuGet.config` file.

 ## Running tests

 ### Unit Tests